 Be careful about what you eat

-Exotic food, usually raw or strange food can have a negative effect on your digestive system.
+Exotic food, usually raw or strange food, can harm your digestive system.
 Check if you’re allergic to certain ingredients and pay attention to what you eat.

 If traveling in sparsely and isolated places, you should prepare your food in advance.

-In many Asian countries, drinks with ice are often quite dangerous, especially when ice is usually made from the water of unknown origin.
-Avoid ice and use chilled drinks instead.
+In many Asian countries, drinks with ice are often quite dangerous, especially when ice is usually made from water of unknown origin.
+Avoid ice and use chilled beverages instead.